-Chief Financial Officer of Investment Services at Bank of New York Mellon from July 2016 to January 2018; Chief Financial Officer, Banking at JPMorgan Chase & Co., a financial services company, from December 2013 to June 2016.
-Mr. Santomassimo has served with the Company for less than 1 year.
+Chief Financial Officer of Investment Services at Bank of New York Mellon from July 2016 to January 2018.

+Mr. Santomassimo has served with the Company for 1 year.

-Kleber R. Santos (age 47)
+Kleber R. Santos (age 48)

-Senior Executive Vice President and Head of Diverse Segments, Representation and Inclusion since November 2020; President, Retail and Direct Banking at Capital One Financial Corporation, a financial services company, from March 2017 to October 2020;
+Senior Executive Vice President and Head of Diverse Segments, Representation and Inclusion since November 2020; President, Retail and Direct Banking at Capital One Financial Corporation, a financial services company, from March 2017 to

 Executive Vice President of consumer bank at Capital One Financial Corporation from August 2014 to March 2017.
-Mr. Santos has served with the Company for less than 1 year.
+Mr. Santos has served with the Company for 1 year.

-Charles W. Scharf (age 55)
+Charles W. Scharf (age 56)